-Before any major purchase, it’s important to do some research to make sure you stay within your budget and get the most out of your money, and cars are no exception.
+Before any major purchase, it’s important to do some research to make sure you stay within your budget and get the most for your money… and cars are no exception.
 A new vehicle is a large expense and requires some planning.
 This is especially true if you choose to secure an auto loan to make it more affordable.
-Here are some steps you should take before you purchase a car with an auto loan.
+Here are some steps you should take before you finance an auto loan.

 Before you start shopping for a car, get a free copy of your credit report.
 Your credit report is an overview of your credit history, so it reflects your overall financial health.
-You’re entitled to one free credit report from each of the three credit bureaus every 12 months.
+You’re entitled to one free credit report from each, Transunion, Experian and Equifax, every 12 months.
 The report will list any credit accounts you have and will show if your accounts are up to date or if you’ve fallen behind on payments.

 You can also get your credit score to see a numerical summary of your creditworthiness.
 Lenders use this information to determine whether or not they should approve you for a new line of credit, whether it’s a credit card, auto loan, or another type.